 The slave entities of two contact definitions share nodes.
 If there is not the same entity assigned as slave, this might be caused by shared edges.

-The simulation stopped due to multiple contact definition sharing slave nodes.
+The simulation failed due to multiple contacts sharing slave nodes.